 Lab notebooks, analyst notebooks, site liaison notebooks, instrument log books, and/or standard solution log books should be maintained and be available for review.
-The Lab Manager should review these records on a monthly basis.
+The Lab Manager, or another individual as designated by the Lab Director, should review these records on a monthly basis.
 Record review is indicated by initialing and dating the records.
 Electronic journals and notebooks are acceptable, and should be maintained on a network drive to allow common access and to ensure backup of the file(s).
 File permissions should be such as to prevent inadvertent changes by non-authorized personnel.